Wickedly Fun Halloween Cupcakes

 Witch Legs Cupcake

-This coconut-topped Halloween witch cupcake may look more than a little wicked, but with the witch stuck in the batter and no cauldron in sight, we promise this treat will be sweet.
+This coconut-topped Halloween witch cupcake may look more than a little wicked, but we promise it will be sweet.
+The Halloween cupcake recipe will fit right in on any spooky treat table.

 To make the Halloween dessert recipe, follow these cupcake decorating steps: